jamesbechet/get-google-crawl-errors/README.md

 ## A JavaScript library that allows you to get a list of urls and their error codes from the Google's webmasters crawl errors tool.

 ### Why?
-This tool is useful if you're trying to fix 404s errors on your website using Google Webmaster Tools.
+This tool is useful if you're trying to fix 404s errors on your website using Google Search Console Tools.
-Instead of individually fixing each url, you could automate your redirect system using this tool.
+Instead of individually fixing each url, you could automate your redirect system using this script.
-Navigate to the [Google Webmasters Tool](https://www.google.com/webmasters/tools/crawl-errors) and run (copy/paste) the script.
+Navigate to the [Google Search Console Tools](https://search.google.com/u/1/search-console/index) -> Indexing -> Pages -> Choose "Soft 404" for example -> then run (copy/paste) the script.

 ### Install